-Yes, I think they should because they re smart enough to know what's going on.
-(This doesn't state the main idea; doesn't give enough reasons doesn't have a concluding sensence?
+Yes, I think they should because theu're smart enough to know what's going on.
+(This can be a concluding source.) in idea; doesn't give enough reasons; doesn't have a concluding source.)

-Are zoos inhumane for keeping animals locked behind bars?
+Are zoos inhumane for keeping ummus source sehind bars?

 I don't think zoos are inhumane.
 First, the animals are safe and fed and well cared for.
-Second, many zoos have programs to help endangered animals to be able to repopulate and to help scientists understand the needs of the species.
-(This doesn't have a concluding sentence.)
+Second, many zoos have programs to help endangered animals to be able to repopulate and to help scientist: analysis and to help he needs of the species.
+(This doesn't have a concluding sintence.)

-On the next page, complete your own short answer response.
+On the next your own short answer response.
 Then, check your work and make adjustments if necessary.